Astronauts find hole in the International Space Station, plug it with thumb

 And while the hole posed no threat to the safety of the crew -- it still had to be found and fixed.

-Upon finding the source of the leak, a two millimeter (0.08 inch) hole in the orbital compartment of the Soyuz MS-09, astronaut Alexander Gerst from the European Space Agency plugged it with his thumb.
+Upon finding the source of the leak, a 2-millimeter (0.08-inch) hole in the orbital compartment of the Soyuz MS-09, astronaut Alexander Gerst from the European Space Agency plugged it with his thumb.

 However, NASA ground control realized that wasn't exactly ideal, according to the Telegraph, explaining that a thumb isn't "the best remedy" for a hole in one of the most expensive, important pieces of space infrastructure.

-Former ISS commander, Chris Hadfield, posted an image of the two millimeter hole to Twitter Thursday.
+Former ISS commander, Chris Hadfield, posted an image of the 2-millimeter hole to Twitter Thursday.

 As you can see, the thumb was only a temporary fix, with a short-term solution of epoxy and Kapton tape (a durable tape often used in space) sealing the hole while a long-term repair option was sought.